-The 2000 season, which included Hurricane Keith whose name was retired, was both active and unusual from the standpoint that the United States experienced no landfalling hurricanes.
-The season, however, put our multiagency tropical cyclone warning support system to the test, and, once again, the system superbly responded--a tribute to the professionalism, dedication, and cooperation of the civilian and military agencies involved.
+Similar to the 2000 season, the 2001 season was both active and unusual from the standpoint that the United States experienced no landfalling hurricanes.
+Tropical Cyclone Allison, however, was a major flooding catastrophe, causing 41 deaths and \$5 billion in damage--the deadliest and costliest U.S. tropical storm on record.
+Our multiagency tropical cyclone warning support system was put to the test and again superbly responded-a tribute to the professionalism, dedication, and cooperation of the civilian and military agencies involved.